Glenn Davis (halfback): After West Point

 Davis graduated from West Point in June 1947 and entered the U.S. Army as a second lieutenant.
 He was offered a contract and $75,000 signing bonus by the Brooklyn Dodgers, but declined, as he was required to serve in the Army and would be a relatively old rookie after that.

 In spite of Davis' service obligation, the Detroit Lions of the National Football League selected Davis with the second overall pick of the 1947 NFL draft, held in December 1946.
 In September 1947, the Los Angeles Rams acquired the rights to Davis from the Lions.
-He applied to resign his commission in December, but was refused by the Secretary of the Army Kenneth Royall.
+He applied to resign his commission in December, but was refused by Secretary of the Army Kenneth Royall.

 Davis was also denied extended furloughs or other accommodations that might allow him to play football while serving in the Army.
 There was public feeling that after the expense of his West Point education, he should not just go off to play football.

 Davis (and Blanchard) did earn $25,000 each by appearing in the low-budget movie The Spirit of West Point (about their football careers).
 Davis tore a ligament in his right knee during filming.

 Davis served three years in the Army.
 While on leave in 1948, he attended the Rams training camp and played in a preseason game.
 He then reported for duty in Korea (this was before the Korean War, which began after he returned to the U.S.).